MATERIAL SAFETY DATA SHEET

 HAZARD RATINGS:

-HEALTH (NFPA): 1, HEALTH (HMIS): 3, FLAMMABILITY: 0, REACTIVITY: 0
+HEALTH (NFPA): 1, HEALTH (HMIS): 3, FLAMMABILITY:

-This information is intended solely for the use of individuals trained in the NFPA & HMIS hazard rating systems.
+This information is intended solely for the use of individuals trained

 EMPLOYEE TRAINING

-Employees should be made aware of all hazards of this material (as stated in this MSDS) before handling it.
+of this material (as stated in this MSDS) before handling it.

 NOTICE